alloy-lab/security/README.md

 - 📊 **Request Logging**: Comprehensive API request and response logging with timing
 - 🔧 **TypeScript Support**: Full TypeScript definitions and type safety
 - 📦 **Framework Agnostic**: Works with any Express-based application
-- 🎯 **Specialized Middleware**: Pre-configured security middleware for different use cases
+- 🎯 **Specialized Middleware**: Pre-configured security middleware for different use cases.

 ## Installation